How does a ceremony run?

 If you’re wanting to include a unity ceremony in your ceremony, this is a great time to do it!
-Whether it’s lighting a unity candle, sand ceremony, handfasting ceremony, tree planting ceremony, jumping the broom or similar, we’ll incorporate this perfectly.
+Whether it’s lighting a unity candle, sand ceremony, hand-fasting ceremony, tree planting ceremony, or similar, we’ll incorporate this perfectly.

 Your Love Story

 I’ll write an original narrative that talks about your love story!
-How you met, how you fell in love, and all of the beautiful adventures that brought you to your wedding day.
-I'll add in some words about what you love about each other, or what you're looking forward to in your marriage, your hopes and dreams for the future.
+How you met, and fell in love, and all of the crazy adventures that brought you to your wedding day.
+I might incorporate what you love about each other, or what you're looking forward to in your marriage, your hopes and dreams for the future.
 I’ll only include things you’re ok with sharing.
-It's funny, touching, personal, and different with every wedding.
+It's different with every wedding.

-This is a great place to include a reading too.
-It works especially well if you can find a piece that really speaks to you and your partner.
-Adding some personal comments, about what the piece means to you, is a nice way to really personalise it.
+This is another spot you could include a reading if you want to.
+Adding in personal comments, about what the piece means to you, is a nice way to really personalise it.
 There are literally thousands of different readings out there - some come from scenes from movies, lyrics from songs, from books (children's or adults!), or from trusty Google!
+(Totally optional of course!)

 Vows / Declaration of Intent

 If you want to say "I Do", this is the perfect moment!
 Note that it's not a legal requirement, so if it's not meaningful to you, we won't!

 Then it's time for your vows.
 These can be written by you, or I can help you with some options for inspiration.

 The law says that we must include the following statement (or words to this effect) in your ceremony: